Fun with Deep Roots

 Push your edges, try new things, make lifelong friends.
-Our teen offerings include a Farm Skills intensive for 8th and 9th graders, the Malchut Program for 10th graders, the Adirondack Canoe Trip for 10th & 11th graders, the Eden Israel Experience for 11th graders, and a 12th grade junior counselor/staff program.
+Our teen offerings include the Malchut Program for 10th graders, the Adirondack Canoe Trip for 9th, 10th & 11th graders, the Eden Israel Experience for 11th graders, and a 12th grade junior counselor/staff program.

 The daily afternoon free-choice festival.
 Swim, go tubing or boating, join a music jam, practice circus arts, play soccer or frisbee, make tea in the apothecary, relax in the art room… it’s up to you!